erin-smith/exercise-tracker/README.md

 To invoke the application, run the following command(s):
   `npm start`

 ## Usage

 To use this app, no installation is necessary.
-Just go to the following Link to project](https://aqueous-thicket-78682.herokuapp.com/):
+Just go to the following [Link to project](https://aqueous-thicket-78682.herokuapp.com/):

   https://aqueous-thicket-78682.herokuapp.com/